samWighton/rateless_iblt/README.md

 Servers could share the coded symbols from the Rateless IBLT to a number of other servers.
 With this information, the servers could begin requesting missing items.

 The repair mechanism would also handle cases of a network partition.
 Rateless IBLT would then be used to efficiently reconcile the differences.

+## Interface presented by the crate

+- Create a CodedSymbols structure from a iterable set
+- Create a CodedSymbols structure from a network stream
+- Create an empty CodedSymbols structure
+- Add an item to the CodedSymbols structure
+- Remove an item from the CodedSymbols structure
+- Combine two CodedSymbols structures (that were built from distinct sets)
+- Collapse a local and remote CodedSymbols structure together
+- Get a particular length (with optional offset) of CodedSymbols (to send over the network)
+- Iterate to 'peel' off Symbols
+- dry-run to check if we can peel to an empty set, this let's us know if we have received enough of a remote stream of CodedSymbols